 The TLCPA had formerly completed an aviation market study and commercial service forecast through Ailevon Pacific Consulting (Ailevon) that was completed in 2021 and was used as a baseline for the Master Plan forecast.
 The comparison of various socioeconomic factors (employment rate, population, gross regional product, income per capita, among others) across the Toledo Metropolitan Service Area (MSA) failed to show a strong correlation with the historical ebbs and flows of commercial passenger activity at TOL.
-The forecast model provided by Ailevon established low, medium, and high cases of commercial passenger activity growth over the planning period largely centered around the operation of ultra lowcost air carriers (ULCC) at the Airport, such as Allegiant.
+The forecast model provided by Ailevon established low, medium, and high cases of commercial passenger activity growth over the planning period largely centered around the operation of ultra low-cost air carriers (ULCC) at the Airport, such as Allegiant.
 Beyond ULCC activity, the Ailevon forecast also factored in the departure of legacy carrier service (American, Delta, and United Airlines) from TOL as planned for September of 2022 but does anticipate the return of legacy service in the medium and high growth scenarios.

 The departure of legacy service from TOL is a result of the shortage of regional pilots across the nation that arose during the COVID-19 pandemic and lingered well beyond the aviation industry's return to its traditional form.
-The departure of legacy service does not appear to be due to the demand for air service within the Airport's service area; however, it has left TOL with the lowest available seats per capita in the country.
+The departure of legacy service does not appear to be due to the demand for air service within the Airport's service area.
 The Airport saw consistent load factors in the low to mid-80s for the American Airlines ERJ-145 service to Chicago O'Hare International Airport (ORD).
-Still, it was ultimately one of dozens of regional airports that saw route cancellations and one of four airports that lost American Airlines service altogether because of the pilot shortage in 2022.
+Still, it was ultimately one of the dozens of regional airports that saw the cancelation of routes and one of four airports that lost service altogether because of the pilot shortage in 2022.